-In DY17, the research team primarily used quantitative methods to evaluate Florida's FPW program.
-A mixed methods approach, which is a combination of quantitative and qualitative methods, will be used in the DY18 report.
+For DY18 (SFY2015-2016), the research team used a mixed methods approach, which is a combination of quantitative and qualitative methods to evaluate Florida's FPW program.
+For DY19 (SFY2016-2017), the research team primarily used quantitative methods to evaluate Florida's FPW program.
 To determine whether the FPW program achieved its goals, the research team analyzed outcome measures associated with each of the four program objectives which included: